Arrah Wanna Hotel in Wemme Oregon

 The Birth of Arrah Wanna Hotel

-In 1909, the Mount Hood Hotel Company, led by C. W. Kern, J. R. Routledge, and R. Woods, planned to construct a Swiss Chalet-style hotel.
-Kern had operated the Welches Hotel for five years prior to this.
+That same year, the Mount Hood Hotel Company, led by C. W. Kern, J. R. Routledge, and R. Woods, announced plans to construct a Swiss Chalet-style hotel.
+Kern had previously operated the Welches Hotel for five years.
 By 1910, construction had begun on an 80 x 90-foot, two-story building with 40 rooms and wide verandas.
 The hotel featured rough timber finishes, large stone fireplaces, and running water.
-The estimated construction cost was $20,000, with plans to open for the 1910 season.
+The estimated construction cost reached $20,000, and the hotel planned to open for the 1910 season.

 Early Years and Challenges

-The hotel was completed amidst financial struggles, but its location and design attracted conventions and gatherings, including a YMCA conference in 1916.
-Despite these successes, by 1918, ownership changed hands when J. L. Bowman of the Brownsville Woolen Mill Store in Portland purchased the property.
-Bowman leased the hotel to Mr. and Mrs. George L. Spencer, who elevated its reputation as a high-class resort with features such as chicken dinners and the famous “Spencer Hot Gingerbread.”
-A giant fir tree near the hotel became a prominent attraction, boasting a circumference of 41 feet and a height of 300 feet.
+Although the hotel was completed, financial struggles soon arose.
+Nevertheless, its location and design attracted conventions and gatherings, including a YMCA conference in 1916.
+Despite these successes, ownership changed in 1918 when J. L. Bowman of the Brownsville Woolen Mill Store in Portland purchased the property.
+Bowman then leased the hotel to Mr. and Mrs. George L. Spencer, who enhanced its reputation as a high-class resort.
+They introduced specialty meals, such as chicken dinners and the famous “Spencer Hot Gingerbread.”
+A giant fir tree near the hotel became a major attraction, measuring 41 feet in circumference and 300 feet tall.

 A Tragic Fire and Rebirth

 On June 5, 1922, tragedy struck when the Arrah Wanna Hotel burned to the ground.
-The fire, fanned by strong winds, reduced the wooden structure to ruins within half an hour.
-Despite the destruction, the surrounding cottages and J. L. Bowman’s summer home were saved.
+Strong winds fanned the flames, reducing the wooden structure to ruins in just 30 minutes.
+Fortunately, the surrounding cottages and J. L. Bowman’s summer home survived the disaster.

-By May 1924, a new hotel rose on the site, featuring 17 guest rooms and 10 bungalows, the lodge was constructed primarily of native fir with hard maple floors.
-Modern conveniences including an electric plant at the Salmon River, hot and cold running water and the traditional activities such as hiking, trout fishing, and berry picking drew guests.
-A boardwalk along the river and new bungalows were added to enhance the experience.
+Determined to rebuild, Bowman oversaw the construction of a new hotel by May 1924.
+The new lodge featured 17 guest rooms and 10 bungalows.
+Built primarily of native fir with hard maple floors, the hotel also included modern conveniences.
+An electric plant at the Salmon River provided power, while hot and cold running water improved guest comfort.
+Traditional activities such as hiking, trout fishing, and berry picking remained popular.
+Additionally, a boardwalk along the river and new bungalows enhanced the visitor experience.

 Growth and Changing Management

-John L. Bowman passed away July of 1928.
-He was the president of the Brownsville Woolen Mills and a large part of the history of the Arrah Wanna Hotel for ten years.
+John L. Bowman passed away in July 1928.
+As the president of the Brownsville Woolen Mills, he had played a significant role in the history of the Arrah Wanna Hotel for a decade.

-Throughout the 1920s and 1930s, Arrah Wanna Hotel underwent various management changes and improvements.
-Dining options like their specialty, $1.50 chicken with mashed potatoes and gravy dinners were advertised.
-Entertainment, including music, dancing, and campfire gatherings, enriched the guest experience.
-By 1936, beer was served at the lodge under a new license but management of the lodge struggled.
-Despite these efforts, financial difficulties led to periodic closures and the hotel being listed for sale or lease.
+Throughout the 1920s and 1930s, the Arrah Wanna Hotel underwent various management changes and improvements.
+Advertisements promoted dining options, including their specialty $1.50 chicken dinners with mashed potatoes and gravy.
+Entertainment such as music, dancing, and campfire gatherings enriched the guest experience.
+By 1936, the lodge began serving beer under a new license.
+Despite these efforts, financial difficulties persisted, leading to periodic closures and the hotel being listed for sale or lease.

 Oregon Baptist Church Buys Arrah Wanna

-In 1941, the lodge entered a new chapter when a Baptist church group purchased the property for $12,750 to create a summer camp.
-Renamed Camp Arrah Wanna, the facility hosted its first youth camp that summer.
-A five-year improvement plan included the addition of a Bible house, tabernacle, dining hall, and swimming pool.
-The camp became a cornerstone for religious retreats and youth activities in the area.
+In 1941, the lodge entered a new chapter when a Baptist church group purchased the property for $12,750.
+Their vision was to create a summer camp, leading to the birth of Camp Arrah Wanna.
+That summer, the camp hosted its first youth retreat.
+A five-year improvement plan soon followed, adding a Bible house, tabernacle, dining hall, and swimming pool.
+Over time, the camp became a cornerstone for religious retreats and youth activities in the area.

 Into Modern Times

 By 1952, a new swimming pool was constructed, and in 1962, $50,000 was allocated for further improvements.
-From 1969 Arrah Wanna was one of the camps throughout the state that hosted Portland Public Schools Outdoor School program.
-A program of six days of outdoors camp where sixth grade students learned about science and nature.
+Beginning in 1969, Camp Arrah Wanna became one of the locations hosting Portland Public Schools’ Outdoor School program.
+During this six-day outdoor experience, sixth-grade students learned about science and nature while immersing themselves in the wilderness.

-Today, Camp Arrah Wanna remains under the ownership of the American Baptist Churches of the Central Pacific Coast, serving as a retreat and recreational facility.
-It is also available for conferences and events.
+Today, Camp Arrah Wanna remains under the ownership of the American Baptist Churches of the Central Pacific Coast.
+It serves as a retreat and recreational facility, also hosting conferences and events for various groups.

 Legacy of the Arrah Wanna Hotel

-From its early days as a luxurious mountain hotel to its transformation into a church camp and community center, the Arrah Wanna Hotel has been a vital part of Oregon’s history.
-Its scenic location, rich activities, and mountain lodge charm continue to captivate visitors and uphold its legacy as a beloved landmark in the Mount Hood area.
+From its early days as a luxurious mountain hotel to its transformation into a church camp and community center, the Arrah Wanna Hotel has played a vital role in Oregon’s history.
+Its scenic location, engaging activities, and mountain lodge charm continue to captivate visitors.
+As a beloved landmark in the Mount Hood area, its legacy endures, reflecting the rich heritage of the region.

 Portland’s Buffalo Bill – William DeVeny